brainhubeu/react-carousel/README.md

 ```

 ### Carousel as controlled element
-You can control which slides is being shown by providing Carousel with value and onChange props
+You can control which slides are being shown by providing Carousel with value and onChange props
 ```javascript
 import Carousel from '@brainhubeu/react-carousel';